zero-day-labs/riscv-iopmp/README.md

 ### **Control Interface**

 Slave interface used by RISC-V harts to program and monitor the memory-mapped registers of the IOPMP.
-These registers must be located within a naturally aligned 4-KiB region of physical address space.

 ![control_interface_overview](doc/control_interface_overview.png)